 While Playbook for Responding to Pandemic-Related Records was initially created to deal with records associated with COVID-19, moving forward we are confident that the process and controls developed can help organizations better evaluate how to incorporate new records of all types and respond in an agile and efficient manner to the frequent changes most organizations experience.

-For a more in-depth exploration of how information management professionals can use the Playbook for Responding to Pandemic-Related Records, check out our upcoming live webcast on this topic.
+For a more in-depth exploration of how information management professionals can use the Playbook for Responding to Pandemic-Related Records, check out our recorded live webcast on this topic.